-Let’s look at an example from a recent project I worked on as the home stager on the home seller’s team with Dave Davis as the photographer
+Let’s look at an example from a project I worked on as the home stager on the home seller’s team with Dave Davis as the photographer

 1. After the home staging was complete, professional photos were taken by DMD Real Estate photography for the MLS listing.

-3. I developed my own set of photos and created a Facebook page for the home sale and added photos and descriptions to capture the essence of what made this home so wonderful.
-I linked DMD’s professional photo gallery, website and virtual tour to the Facebook page, I created Facebook ads to let specific audiences on Facebook know about the home sale.
+3. I created a Facebook page for the home sale with photos and descriptions capturing the essence of what made this home so wonderful.
+I linked DMD’s photo gallery, website and virtual tour to the Facebook page, and created Facebook ads to let specific audiences know about the home sale.

 4. I created a video of the exterior and gardens for the Facebook page and YouTube to create a buzz!